 If you are requesting funding, use this section to outline how your business will succeed financially.
 This includes detailing your projected startup costs, sales forecast, expenses, profits and losses, and cash flow.
 This is a good place to use charts and graphs to tell your financial story.

 - PROJECTED CASH FLOW

 - PROJECTED BALANCE SHEET

-If potential investors or lenders requested specific items such as licenses, permits, credit histories, or letters of reference, input them here.
+If potential investors or financial service providers request specific items such as licenses, permits, credit histories, or letters of reference, input them here.

 Get Help With Your Business Plan and Beyond

 Think of your business plan as being a living, breathing document.
 It can and should change as you continue to develop your ideas and opportunities.
-Revisiting your business plan over time can help you stay focused on your goals and strategies.
+Revisiting your business plan over time can give your business a competitive advantage.

-If you haven't already, it would be helpful to meet with an experienced cannabis attorney in your area to learn more about the laws that govern cannabis in your state, as well as the licensing and permitting processes for marijuana dispensaries.
-Your attorney can also help with deciding which legal business structure to use, and answer any questions you have about protecting intellectual property.
+If you haven't already, it would be helpful to meet with an experienced cannabis attorney in your area to learn more about the laws that govern medical and recreational cannabis in your state.
+This lawyer, like a small business lawyer, also helps with the licensing and permitting processes for marijuana dispensaries.
+Your attorney can also help with deciding which legal business structure to use and answering any questions you have about protecting intellectual property.